 Firstly, a good solicitor may be able get consent to sell the property from a tenant who is initially unwilling to sell.

 If that doesn’t work out, a solicitor may still be able to present a case for a court order to force a sale.
 Forcing a sale in this way is something we specialise in, so please give us a call if you need help with a house or property sale.

 If you still have questions and would like some expert advice about co-ownership, please call us on 01925 351 350.
 Remember, the first 15 minutes of our advice is completely free.

 We can also help if you are in dispute about shared ownership of a property.
-Click here to find out more, or call us to discuss your case.
+Please get in touch to find out more.